gokit/voxa/README.md

 Voxa
 ------------
 Voxa is a binary-compact message format suitable for delivery Go types over the wire with minimal memory usage.
-It provides a schemaless binary format where a struct details the desired data to be delivered over the wire.
+It removes all meta-data and encodes into a binary format where a struct fields are simply marked by a id value, this makes it highly unsuitable for map types.

 Voxa uses `id` tags as the means of identifying fields to be encoded and fields which would receive said encoding, where associated types must match.

+## Supported Types

+Voxa has working support for most Go types as listed below:

+- bool
+- string
+- int/uint
+- int8/uint8/byte
+- int16/uint16
+- int32/uint32
+- int64/uint64
+- float32/float64
+- Struct
+- []byte
+- []{string, uint8/16/32/64, int8/16/32/64, float32/64, Struct}

+In voxa, `Maps` are special in time, they do not contain any meta-data like structs about the fields, hence when voxa decodes an encoded map, it uses the id values has keys.
+Hence its requires more work to get such information properly, which makes the use of struct's more suitable.

 ## Install